 But being a detective of sorts is precisely what has helped me keep an open mind, adapt faster to a new workplace and feel less like a total foreigner.

-Except I was completely oblivious to the fact that how I was used to doing things in one country was not going to fly very well in another country.
+It doesn’t help that when we move abroad, we can be somewhat oblivious to the fact that how we’re used to doing things at work in one country is not necessarily going to fly very well in another country.

 You’d think this is obvious, but not when you’re just starting out your expat lifestyle.